 Additionally, not using a crate will not take up so much space from your house, nor can it ruin your home’s overall interior design.

-Most importantly, when you potty train your puppy without a crate, you can enjoy more bonding time when your puppy is freely roaming beside you.
+Most importantly, you get to spend more time with your pup.
+You can enjoy more bonding time when your puppy is crate-free and walking beside you.

 Steps For Crate-Free Dog Potty Training

 Basically, you have two options in potty training your puppy without a crate.
 One is to train your puppy to relieve himself outdoors.
-The other one is to get your dogs to use puppy pads inside your home and then transition them to the outdoors if feasible.
+The other one is to get your dogs to use puppy pads inside your home and then transition them to the outdoors.

 Here are our helpful tips on how to potty train your dog without any restrictive equipment.